Cute brown puppy on carpet

 cat

 Harrogate New Park Vets4Pets Ltd is a Vets4Pets practice that describes itself as locally owned, operating from a modern, well-equipped facility with in-house diagnostics and separate dog/cat wards.
 The clinic appears set up for both routine care and more involved cases: reviews mention urgent same-day help without an appointment, blood tests followed by a booked surgery (pyometra), and owners noting good availability.
 Out-of-hours emergencies are directed to Holly House Veterinary Hospital and Vets4Pets Leeds Birstall when the practice is closed.
-While most recent feedback is very positive about speed and reassurance, one recent review alleges a serious misdiagnosis and poor record-keeping.

 Our Score (79/100)